 What are some issues with Scan QR?

-For Static QR, the merchant is not integrated with GCash, that is why SMS notification is his only means of knowing whether the payment succeeded.
+For Static QR, the merchant is not integrated with GCash, which is why SMS notification is his only means of knowing whether the payment succeeded.
 This is why sometimes when there are issues with SMS sending merchants have no choice but to call the GCash hotline.

-How do vouchers work with Pay QR?
+How do vouchers work with Scan QR?

-For example, there minimum purchase amounts or you can only use it with a specific merchant or you can only use it with a specific type of merchant (i.e., drug stores, food, etc).
+For example, there are minimum purchase amounts or you can only use it with a specific merchant or you can only use it with a specific type of merchant (i.e., drug stores, food, etc).